janspale/janspale.github.io/_projects/4_project.md

     An interactive animated map of the places I visited - never been to the South Hemisphere so far!
 </div>

-If I feel like (read if I prioritize ever this enough), I may eventually publish some blogposts or pictures from my travels.
+If I feel like it (read if I prioritize this enough), I may eventually publish some blogposts or pictures from my travels.